for Windows 9x/Me/NT/2000/XP x86,x64/2003,2008 x86,x64/Vista x86,x64/Windows 7 x86,x64.

 Click the "OK" button and close the parser configuration window.
 Then click the "OK" button in the options window.

-Now that our parser is ready it is time for testing it.
+Now that our parser is ready, it is time for testing it.
 Connect your device and power it on if necessary.
-Check to see if you are able to receive a data block from the specified serial port.
-If the parser had been correctly set up, then you should see all parser items names and their values (Fig.9) in the DDE server window below.
+Check to see if you can receive a data block from the specified serial port.
+If the parser had been correctly set up, then you should see all parser items and their values (Fig.9) in the DDE server window below.

 Fig.9.
 Weight data logger.
 DDE server window.

-We are now ready for configuring of the ODBC database plug-in, that will export data to Access.
+We are now ready to configure the ODBC database plugin, which will export data to Access.
 You can read about it in the second part.